blefnk/relivator-nextjs-template/README.md

 5. Create the pull request.

 Or, see the GitHub docs on [how to create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-## 🙌 Kudos to Collaborators

-We thank everyone for their contributions to this repository.
-Please visit [the releases](/releases) page to see the full list of contributors and their authors.

 ## 📄 License